tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 			+ Private.
 				+ Loot.
 					+ 2 Brass Brazier (10d R&B).
-				+ The braziers are on either side of a secret door to area 14, the inside of each is engraved with a riddle (Oren script).
+				+ The braziers are the southwest wall, flanking a secret door to area 14, the inside of each is engraved with a riddle (Oren script).
-					+ Left: <span class="text-quote">""</span>: Sulphur.
+					+ Left: <span class="text-quote">"Fill my brazier to the brim with me.
+But beware when I burn, you'll abhor me."</span>: Sulfur.
+						+ Look: blue makes yellow into red
+						+ Taste/Smell: smokes, stinks
+						+ Weight: quite light, but heavier than coal
+						+ Function:
+							+ Alchemical
+							+ fertilizer
+							+ fumigation/pesticide (not in this period)
-					+ Right: <span class="text-quote">"Black m"</span>: Coal.
+					+ Right: <span class="text-quote">" ...
+I range from cave to canopy. ... "</span>: Coal.
-					+ Placing the correct item in each brazier opens the door.
+					+ Burning the correct item in each brazier opens the secret passage, as a section of the wall dissolves into mist.
+It turns back to stone when the braziers burn out.
 		4. Emerem Warriors' Camp.
 			+ Public.
 				+ Rucksacks & Sleeping Bags.